John J Glassford

 ROTARY INTERNATIONAL PRESIDENT GARY HUANG

 Rotary International President Gary C.K.
-Huang and his wife, Corinna, at the Rotary’ year’s first Rotary Day.
+Huang and his wife, Corinna, visited Rotary club members in Shanghai.
+They also attended the charter ceremony event for the Rotary Club of Shanghai West.

 DISTRICT GOVERNOR DAVID KENNEDY D 9700